AlexCuadron/OpenHands/evaluation/benchmarks/aime2025/README_SINGLE_MESSAGE.md

 The key changes are:

+1. **Preventing Additional User Messages**: We've completely replaced the fake user response function with one that always returns '/exit' to prevent any additional user messages from being sent.

+2. **Event Handling**: We've added event handling to detect when the agent is waiting for user input and automatically finish the interaction instead of sending a new user message.

-1. We patch the `AgentController.process_event` method to ensure that only one user message is in the history at any time.
+3. **Process Event Patching**: We've patched the `AgentController.process_event` method to ensure that only one user message is in the history at any time and to intercept any follow-up user messages.

-2. We patch the `AgentController._get_fake_user_response` method to prevent additional user messages from being sent.
-3. We patch the `AgentController.run_agent_loop` method to handle the Python reminder flag.
-4. We use a custom `run_controller_single_message` function that ensures all instructions are sent in a single user message.
+4. **Custom Run Controller**: We use a custom `run_controller_single_message` function that ensures all instructions are sent in a single user message and sets up the necessary event handling.
-5. We apply these patches before running the controller.

-### Handling Additional User Messages

-The enhanced implementation now handles several scenarios where additional user messages might be sent:

-1. **Python Reminders**: When the agent hasn't used Python yet, instead of sending a reminder message, we set a flag that will be checked in the run_agent_loop patch.
-2. **Finish Without Python**: When the agent tries to finish without using Python, we intercept this and prevent it from finishing.
-3. **Follow-up Messages**: Any follow-up messages from the user are intercepted and not processed, to maintain the single message approach.

 These changes ensure that the LLM receives a single, coherent set of instructions in one user message, which should improve the consistency and quality of the responses.